Reasons to upgrade to the iPhone 8 – for a more harmonious home

 To help you decide, we’ve found a handful of ways Apple’s latest phone can add some harmony to your household.

-Find out more: iPhone 8 and iPhone 8 Plus: Everything you need to know after Apple’s big launch
+Find out more: iPhone 9: Everything you need to know for Apple’s big launch

 1. Wireless charging lets you de-clutter the house